Mission and Philosophy

 Parents are a very important part of their child’s growth and development.
 Open communication between home and school is a top priority.
 Parents are welcome at any time to observe or actively take part in the classroom and holiday programs.
 Monthly calendars filled with school wide and classroom specific information, weekly newsletters, and quarterly parent director meetings help keep our parents well informed and involved in their child’s early childhood education.

 Our curriculum builds each year on skills and prior knowledge of the child.
 The curriculum varies each year and adds new information and experiences.
 We believe in meeting the child’s individualized needs and promote moving the child forward in all areas of development.

-The daily routine includes such activities such as circle time, music, computers, a variety of fine motor activities, varied art mediums, blocks, science materials, reading and math readiness games, snack, rest time, and gross motor play.
+The daily routine includes activities such as circle time, music, a variety of fine motor activities, varied art mediums, blocks, science materials, reading and math readiness games, snack, rest time, and gross motor play opportunities.

-The School of Early Learning is an equal opportunity employer and care provider.
+The School of Early Learning is an equal opportunity employer and child care provider.